ordina-jworks/ordina-jworks.github.io/_posts/2019-04-24-istio-service-mesh-s2s.md

 ### Destination Rules

-[Destination rules](https://istio.io/docs/concepts/traffic-management/#destination-rules){:target="_blank" rel="noopener noreferrer"} are a set of rules that are evaluated when a services is called.
+[Destination rules](https://istio.io/docs/concepts/traffic-management/#destination-rules){:target="_blank" rel="noopener noreferrer"} are a set of rules that are evaluated when a service is called.
 They define multiple different routing options.
 For the scope of this blogpost, they will only be used to define which services require to be accessed using mTLS.